coenm/RepoM/docs/_old/Ordering.md

 ### `is-pinned-scorer@1`

-Repository scorer based on the pinned state of a repository.<!-- include: RepositoriesScorerConfigurationTests.DocsRepositoriesScorerConfiguration_IsPinnedScorerConfigurationV1.verified.md -->
+Repository scorer based on the favorite state of a repository.<!-- include: RepositoriesScorerConfigurationTests.DocsRepositoriesScorerConfiguration_IsFavoriteScorerConfigurationV1.verified.md -->

 Properties: